emihunt/fid/README.md

 # fid
-Useful information about project
+For fid projects

-This repository was for learning how to make a README.md file and how to make edits to the repository project.
+This repository is for storing and creating projects for fid.